concord-consortium/teaching-teamwork/readme.md

 ### URL Options

-There is only one option that can be specified in the URL query string.
-It only needs to be present - it does not need a value assigned to it.
+There are two options that can be specified in the URL query string.
+An option only needs to be present - it does not need a value assigned to it.

 * logToConsole - prints all log messages to the console in a compact form
+* soloMode - enables single user mode, this skips all Firebase login and board selection

 Example: [http://concord-consortium.github.io/teaching-teamwork/logic-gates/?logToConsole#all-chips](http://concord-consortium.github.io/teaching-teamwork/logic-gates/?logToConsole#all-chips)

 ### JSON File Format

-A description of the JSON file format can be found [json-file-formats.md](here).
+A description of the JSON file format can be found [here](json-file-formats.md).

 ## Building and Running Locally